radiolib-org/powermon/README.md

 In order of priorities:

-* allow configuration of frequency and attenuation
-* provide minimum, maximum and average values
+* implement sampling rate control and/or decimation
+* gitrev in CMake
+* export timeseries in some reusable format
 * allow control and data readout via sockets
+* debugging
-* GUI in commandline
+* CI